Be Part of a Science-Education Excellence Initiative

 –

-Competition Structure:
+Competition Format:

 - Morning Round: 25 multiple-choice questions (90 minutes)

-- Afternoon Round: 6 open-response, pre-algebra-based physics problems (90 minutes)
+Questions will be emailed to registered coaches at 8:00 AM local time on October 23, 2025. - Afternoon Round: 6 open-response, pre-algebra-based physics problems (90 minutes)

 Preparation for the Physics Olympiad